 The final step in applying render onto brick is to apply the render once the Topcoat Primer has dried.

 Since most of our renders are thin coat renders, the thickness of the topcoat depends on the grain size of the render.
-Our EWI-075 silicone masonry paint provides excellent coverage for pebbledash and the available grain sizes are 1mm, 1.5mm, 2mm and 3mm.
-For example, if you were to purchase the 2mm Silicone Render, your topcoat should be applied no thicker than 2mm.
+Our most popular render is our EWI-075 silicone render, which is available with a grain size of 1mm, 1.5mm, 2mm and 3mm.
+If you were to purchase the 2mm Silicone Render, your topcoat should be applied no thicker than 2mm.

 Render should be applied using a trowel.
 Any excess render should always be removed.
 Use a plastic float to apply the render in a circular motion for your desired finish.